epimorphic/geoguessr-map-maker-plus/README.md

     - In certain cases _\*cough\*_ where you want to correct the location using the satellite map but it's offset from the standard vector map, you can even independently move and overlay the two.

 ## To do
-- [ ] Show save request resolution and timestamp on page
 - [ ] Draw marker for current location on position override map
 - [ ] Draw labels on top of the Street View coverage layer
 - [ ] Draw transit layer